Sfzmango/HTML-CSS-JS-Quiz/README.md

 ## <ins> Current Issues: </ins>

-- Question 2 will not show up (skips over).
 - No high score local storage.
 - Time does not show up at the end.